 Why choose Texas solar power?

 There are several reasons to invest in solar power.
 Consumers most often list lesser energy costs, energy independence, and lowering the carbon footprint of their homes as their primary reasons.

 Lower energy costs

-There are other financial benefits too.
-Installing a solar system can also increase the value of your home.
+One of the biggest selling points of solar power is that you can significantly reduce your monthly energy bills.
+Energy generated by your solar system can meet most of your home’s electricity needs.
+As mentioned above, installing a solar system can also increase the value of your home.
 A study by Lawrence Berkeley National Laboratory found that a solar system increases the resale value of a home by an average of $15,000.
-Depending on the cost of your system, that alone might be enough to make back your initial investment, not even factoring in the amount you saved on your electricity bills.
+Depending on the cost of your system, that alone might be enough to support your initial investment, not even factoring in the amount you would save on your electricity bills.

-Establish energy independence
+Increased energy independence